vijay8608/cmpe281-zenith/MinutesOfMeeting.md

 Action items:

-1) Discuss to follow for code updates and Github commits        10/28/2017
+1) Discuss procedure to follow for code updates and Github commits        10/28/2017

 2) Discuss the progress and difficulties faced with database implementation i.e. Cassandra/MongoDB/Neo4j/Redis/Riak/  10/28/2017